What is Apache Flink? — Operations #

 - Integration with Cluster Managers: Flink is tightly integrated with cluster managers, such as Hadoop YARN or Kubernetes.
 When a process fails, a new process is automatically started to take over its work.

-- High-Availability Setup: Flink feature a high-availability mode that eliminates all single-points-of-failure.
+- High-Availability Setup: Flink features a high-availability mode that eliminates all single-points-of-failure.
 The HA-mode is based on Apache ZooKeeper, a battle-proven service for reliable distributed coordination.

 Update, Migrate, Suspend, and Resume Your Applications #